AdarshDogra-CloudDevops/mslearn-azure-developer/instructions/azure-container-services/03-deploy-to-container-apps.md

 ### Task 2: Deploy a container app to the environment

-After the container app environment finishes deploying, you can deploy a container image to your environment.
+In this task, you will deploy a containerized application into your Container Apps environment and verify that it is accessible through its public endpoint.

 1. Deploy a sample app container image with the **containerapp create** command.
-Replace **myResourceGroup** with the value you used earlier.

     ```bash
     az containerapp create \